 Because each of the four generation types experience the four historical turnings at different times in their lives, each generation is shaped differently by these watershed moments in history.

-Below I include a chart that lists the four generational archetypes and turnings, and shows at which point in life each generation experiences the turnings:
+Below we include a chart that lists the four generational archetypes and turnings, and shows at which point in life each generation experiences the turnings:

 Each horizontal row represents a “generational constellation” — the set arrangement of the generations on the age ladder during a turning.
 The generational constellations are the same in each turning, saeculum after saeculum.